How do you get stronger in the bench press as a beginner?

 Your very first workout is all about trying the exercise out and establishing a starting point.

-The goal is to find a weight that you can easily do three sets of ten reps at.
+The goal is to find a weight with which you can easily do three sets of ten reps.
 You shouldn’t be anywhere near failure in these sets, and you should have total control over the bar.
 This is necessary for optimal technique learning and will put you on the path to making good gains later on.

 - For a man, an empty standard barbell weighing 20 kg (or 45 lb) is often a good starting point.
-If it seems far too light, add a few kilos to the bar.
+Add a few kilos to the bar if it seems too light.

 - As a woman, you might need to go even lighter.
 Either find a 10 kg bar (or 22 lb) or use a pair of light dumbbells until you build enough strength and technique to use the standard bar.
 A strong woman might begin with the standard 20 kg barbell.

-The next workout, which I suggest you do three or four days later (though up to a week is fine), you add 2.5 kg (or 5 lb) to the bar or pick slightly heavier dumbbells and do three sets of ten reps again.
+For the next workout, which I suggest you do three or four days later (though up to a week is fine), add 2.5 kg (or 5 lb) to the bar or pick slightly heavier dumbbells and do three sets of ten reps again.

-Do 3 sets x 10 reps every workout, and when you successfully get all reps in, add 2.5 kg to the bar.
-Can’t get all 3 sets x 10 reps in at your first try on a new weight?
-Stick with it for another workout or two until you can get all three sets of ten.
+Do three sets of ten reps every workout, and when you successfully get all reps in, add 2.5 kg to the bar.
+Can’t get all three sets of ten reps in on your first try on a new weight?
+Stick with it for another workout or two until you get all three sets of ten.

 After a few weeks, doing three sets of ten at progressively heavier weights starts to get challenging.
 At this point, you can (but you don’t have to) drop the number of reps slightly and keep progressing in weight.

-Don’t worry if the next workout is “too easy” every time you drop down in reps like this – you can use the extra rest, and things will get heavy soon enough anyway.
+Don’t worry if the next workout is “too easy” every time you drop down in reps like this – you can use the extra rest, and things will get heavy soon enough.